iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.24/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.onemedical.android 1 reviews"/>
 </p>

+> The incompetence of this organization is legendary.
+Called to schedule blood work.
+They scheduled me for an appointment at 4pm.
+Get here to be told I have to see the doctor but that they close at 4pm so I can't get labs done, and insinuate its my fault why they're incompetent.
+So now I have to travel to another location to get blood work done.
+Par for the course at one medical.
+Tldr Called 4 labs got here,labs were closed made me go to another location.<br> :date: __2021-05-12 00:50:29__

 > A terrible experience.
 Wanted to get the Pfizer vaccine, so I had to install this app and register for this companies account and on and on.
 Then despite multiple sites LA County Public Health & others directing me to this company it turns out they aren't in fact giving out the vaccine as described.
 Avoid this one.<br> :date: __2021-04-27 20:14:17__

 > Money-grabbing company.
 They require you to book an appointment for literally everything, so that they can bill your insurance.
 A few days after an appointment, they told me to schedule another visit just to get a prescription for a medication I've been taking for ~2 years without issues.
 What's the point of paying for this service when they can't help on demand?<br> :date: __2021-04-17 06:00:47__